 The city of Valdez, closest to the epicenter, was completely destroyed.

 The earthquake shook the land for nearly four minutes and caused many natural changes.
 The Latouche Island area, for example, moved to the southeast by nearly 60 feet (nearly 20 meters), according to the Alaska Earthquake Information Center (AEIC).

 USGS now estimates the March 27, 1964 earthquake and tsunami caused $311 million in damages across the state of Alaska.

 And yet loss of human life was very small.
 Only 130 people were killed.
-AEIC said the low death rate was:
+The UAF Alaska Earthquake Center said the low death rate was:

 … due to low population density, the time of day and the fact that it was a holiday, and the type of material used to construct many buildings (wood).

-The 1964 Good Friday Earthquake didn’t come close to the loss of life from two slightly smaller and more recent quakes: the December 26, 2004 Indian Ocean 9.1-magnitude earthquake and tsunami (third-largest earthquake recorded on a seismograph, with over 230,000 people in 14 countries killed) and the March 11, 2011 9.0-magnitude earthquake in Japan (fifth-largest earthquake recorded on a seismograph, with nearly 16,000 deaths).
+The 1964 Great Alaska Earthquake didn’t come close to the loss of life from two slightly smaller and more recent quakes: the December 26, 2004 Indian Ocean 9.1-magnitude earthquake and tsunami (third-largest earthquake recorded on a seismograph, with over 230,000 people in 14 countries killed) and the March 11, 2011 9.0-magnitude earthquake in Japan (fifth-largest earthquake recorded on a seismograph, with nearly 16,000 deaths).

 In 1964, Alaska was sparsely populated.
 Today’s Alaska has a larger human population.
-If and when a similar quake strikes again, the death toll may be higher.
+If and when a similar quake strikes again, the death toll might be higher.

 Bottom line: On March 27, 1964, the biggest earthquake known to have struck in the United States struck in Alaska.
-It is now sometimes called the Good Friday Earthquake.
+It is now called the Great Alaska Earthquake, or Good Friday Earthquake.
 The death toll was low, but damage to both human structures and natural areas was high.